 You can also use a gel polish remover, too.
 A really nice one is SalonsDirect-it is a good brand that sells a cheap removal method for those of us who love to get manicures.
 By making use of these two methods, you should easily be able to remove your gel nails.

 Getting your nails done is so much fun and can be a great bonding experience for friends and family members to come with you and chat while your nails are done.
 It’s a wonderful way to feel like royalty for a day or at least a few hours.
 And the right nail tech can make you feel like you’re on top of the world.

-However, removing your nails is another story.
-Thankfully, there are safe ways to remove acrylic nails– some with acetone and some great ways to remove acrylic nails without acetone.
+We must have gone through a question “these are the acrylic nails how to remove if the salon is closed?”.
+Thankfully, there are acrylic nail remover techniques– some with acetone and some great ways what makes us know how to easily remove acrylic nails without acetone.